paulirving24601/hacktoberfest_code_poem/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to Code Poem

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!
+>Thank you for your interest in contributing to this [code poem] :tada:!

 Restart your project vision here.
 Redundancy is your friend
 >[Project] is ...